ryanfleharty/spring-boot-intro/lessons/data-backed-boot/README.md

 ### Try it out!

 Finish the other five RESTful routes for posts and verify functionality using Postman to test each route.
+Then, try it again with a User model with usernames and passwords- avoid copy-pasting the Post Controller to attempt to recall as much as you can of how to set up a controller, model, and repository.

-### Resources
+### Stretch Goals

+- Add [project lombok](https://projectlombok.org/) to refactor and simplify your Models
+- Try connecting to MongoDB instead of MySql
+- Speed up common requests with [caching](https://spring.io/guides/gs/caching/)

 ---